Trouble in Censorville: Teachers Describe Trauma Inflicted in the War on Education

 Panic attacks.
 Debilitating depression.
 Social isolation.
 Insomnia, weight gain, hair loss.
 These are some of the symptoms that 14 public school teachers describe experiencing in Trouble in Censorville, a collection of oral histories that demonstrates the human cost of the campaign against education undertaken by extremists.

-Co-editors Rebekah Modrak and Nadine M. Kalin conducted all of the interviews featured in Trouble in Censorville with educators who have been harassed or lost their jobs in the current climate of educational censorship and book bans.
+Co-editors Rebekah Modrak and Nadine M. Kalin conducted all of the interviews featured in Trouble in Censorville with educators facing new challenges in the current climate of educational censorship and book bans.
 To protect the educators they spoke with from retaliation, Modrak and Kalin provided many of them with pseudonyms and all of them with a new place to call home.

 “The first few people we interviewed could only speak to us under the condition of anonymity, and we used ‘Censorville’ as a fill-in-the-gap term for a while, and then we started to realize that was the place we were really talking about,” Modrak told PEN America.
 “We liked the idea of joining all of the teachers experiencing censorship together in one location because it is such a shared experience.”